patelkhushal/BitcoinTestnet/README.md

 Step 1: Download this repostiory

+Step 2:
+* Open Ecplise.
-Step 2: Open Ecplise.
-Go to File -> Import.
-In Import wizard, select Maven -> Existing Maven Projects.
-In root directory, browse to find this repository's local copy that you downloaded in Step 1 and click next.
-Select pom.xml Projects section and click Finish
+* Go to File -> Import
+* In Import wizard, select Maven -> Existing Maven Projects
+* In root directory, browse to find this repository's local copy that you downloaded in Step 1 and click next
+* Select pom.xml in Projects section and click Finish

 Step 3: You might find errors in some packages saying "The method must override a superclass method".
-To resolve this issue, Go to your Project properties -> Java compiler -> Unselect “use compliance from execution environment…” then Select compiler compliance level to 1.6-> Apply and let the eclipse rebuild the project for you.
+To resolve this issue,
+* Go to your Project properties -> Java compiler
+* Unselect “use compliance from execution environment…” then Select compiler compliance level to 1.6
+* Apply and let the eclipse rebuild the project for you.

-Step 4: Finally, run the class called TestnetUtil to see all the perks of this app!
+Step 4: Finally, run the class called TestnetUtil in default package to see all the perks of this app!